 The Vermont eviction notice forms are to be used by the landlord as a first step in the eviction process.
 Notice must be given to the tenant that he or she is not paying rent or is engaging in other activity in breach of the lease before action can be taken in court.
-If landlord provides proper notice and the tenant does not respond in the time provided, landlord may then go to the local Vermont Superior Court, Civil Division to file a complaint for ejectment.
-After the tenant is served, he or she has 20 days to file an answer.
+If landlord provides proper notice and the tenant does not respond in the time provided, landlord may then go to the local Vermont Superior Court, Civil Division to file a Complaint for Ejectment.
+After the tenant is served, he or she has twenty (20) days to file the Answer.
 If the landlord prevails, the court will issue a Writ of Possession which will entitle landlord to the premises.

 Notices By Type

 14-Day Notice to Quit (Non-Payment) – This notice is required in the event that tenant has failed to pay rent.
 The tenant will have 14 days to pay before the landlord can begin court proceedings.

 14-Day Notice to Quit (Criminal Activity) – This notice is required in the event that the tenant is engaging in illegal activity on the premises and landlord seeks to have the tenant removed.
 If tenant fails to move after 14 days, only then may a landlord go to court to seek ejectment.

 30-Day Notice to Quit (Non-Compliance) – If a tenant is breaching any other term of the lease, landlord must give him or her 30 days to rectify the problem or move out.